 “An early goal of the project design was as an organizing element and a way to pull students to the center of the library from multiple parts of the campus,” said Snohetta project manager Chad Carpenter.
 “The goal was also for the physical space of the library to be a collector and be a warm, comforting place that everybody would understand as the center of campus.”

-Three arched entrances lined with linear western red cedar panels continue into the lobby from the exterior and form a three-story domed atrium featuring a variety of different curves and intersections.
+The lobby features a three-story domed atrium featuring a variety of different curves and intersections lines with linear western red cedar panels.
 The central dome in the atrium features a curved oculus that allows light to filter into the lobby from the uppermost floor.

 When designing the atrium, Snohetta chose the custom WOODWORKS Panelized Linear System from Armstrong Ceiling & Wall Solutions because of the inherent flexibility of the solid western red cedar panels.
 “Western red cedar has three qualities that made a big difference in the domes,” said Carpenter.
 “It’s suitable for use outside, so the inside and outside can be the same wood.
 It’s flexible, so it’s not particularly hard to bend, and it has an incredible variation in color tone.”